pukargyawali/FourEyesInsight/README.md

   Clone the repository

-  At the src directory, where folders for the projects are present run below command:
+  At the root directory, where folders for the projects are present run below command:

 #### Docker File
   docker-compose -f docker-compose.yml up -d